yongenportkey/portkey-workshop-contracts-demo/docs/smart-contract-frontend.md

       if (!provider) return null;

       try {
-        // 1. get the chain TDVW using provider.getChain
+        // 1. get the sidechain tDVW using provider.getChain
         const chain = await provider?.getChain("tDVW");
         if (!chain) throw new Error("No chain");